wp-plugins/jquery-migrate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Test your site for potential problems with jQuery 1.9.1 as ships with WordPress 3.6 before 3.6 is relaeased.
+Test your site for potential problems with jQuery 1.9.1 as ships with WordPress 3.6 before 3.6 is released.

 == Description ==

-Test your site for potential problems with jQuery 1.9.1 as ships with WordPress 3.6 before 3.6 is relaeased.
+Test your site for potential problems with jQuery 1.9.1 as ships with WordPress 3.6 before 3.6 is released.

 This plugin will add jquery-migrate.js to your site to prevent plugins and scripts that are using deprecated functions from breaking when you use jQuery 1.9.1.